appcircleio/appcircle-cli/README.md

 - Run `appcircle (-i, --interactive)` to proceed with the Appcircle GUI

-## Environment variables
+## Environment Variables
-- `AC_ACCESS_TOKEN`: an authentication token for API requests.
+- `AC_ACCESS_TOKEN`: An authentication token for API requests.
 Setting this avoids being prompted to authenticate and overrides any previously stored credentials.
   Can be set in the config with `appcircle config set AUTH_HOSTNAME xxxxxx`

-- `API_HOSTNAME`: specify the host where the API endpoint is found.
+- `API_HOSTNAME`: Specifies the host where the API endpoint is located.
 [See also](#how-to-configure-your-appcircle-cli-environment) for more details.

-- `AUTH_HOSTNAME`: specify the host where your IAM(identity access management) server endpoint is found.
+- `AUTH_HOSTNAME`: Specifies the host where your IAM (identity access management) server endpoint is located.
 [See also](#how-to-configure-your-appcircle-cli-environment) for more details.

 ## Interactive Mode